-- 1) Increased basic allowance in case of children is applicable in case of two or more children in family in 2007.
+1) Increased basic allowance in case of children is applicable in case of two or more children in family in 2007.
 One resident parent (or guardian of a child or other person) who maintains two or more underage children may deduct additional basic allowance from his or her income in the period of taxation for each child of up to 17 years of age.
 The allowance is applicable for the second and each subsequent child in the amount exceeding the taxable income of the child.
 The allowance can be used from the year in which the child is born, a guardian is appointed for him/her or the maintenance obligation arises until the year in which the child attains 17 years of age (inclusive).
 This means that in the tax period, where the child gets 18, the additional allowance is not applicable.
 The eligibility condition does not set that the parent has to be married, however only one parent can make use of such allowance.
-Note that in 2005 it was only applicable to the third and the following child, but it was extended to the second child in 2006, to the first child in 2008 and back to the second child in 2009. - 2) Pension allowance.
-If a resident person receives a pension paid by the Estonian state or a mandatory funded pension, an additional allowance can be deducted from the income of the person in the amount of those pensions but not more than 36,000 EEK (2,304 EUR since 2011) during a year or 3,000 EEK per month.
-This is usually applied monthly. - 3) Sickness allowance.
-In cases where a resident person receives a compensation for an accident at work or an occupational disease, an additional allowance can be deducted from the income of the person in the amount of that compensation but not more than 12,000 EEK (768 EUR since 2011) during a period of taxation.
-However, if compensation for an accident at work or an occupational disease is paid as insurance indemnity, increased basic allowance does not apply.
+Note that in 2005 it was only applicable to the third and the following child, but it was extended to the second child in 2006, to the first child in 2008 and back to the second child in 2009.